 There aren't many platforms in which users may be educated about these new technologies.
-Most of the information people see come from the companies selling VR products, who naturally do not draw attention to potential privacy and security risks.
+Most of the information people see come from companies selling VR products, who naturally do not draw attention to potential privacy and security risks.
 In addition, the products they bring to market are often released while still under development.
-We reacted to this by bringing our research to public attention in global media [55, p.
-83].
+We reacted to this by bringing our research to public attention in global media (Vondráček, 2019, p.
+83).
 We managed to publish the results together with explanation and recommendations for common users and the scientific and professional communities at large.
 Our hope is that it will help raise awareness of VR, its strengths and also its associated dangers.

-The Bigscreen company accepted all recommendations we provided in the responsible disclosure (Appendix K in supplemental materials) and implemented appropriate security measures so that the described attacks may be mitigated [61].
-Furthermore, Unity Technologies company addressed their issue by updating documentation of the dangerous method, as we suggested.
-After our responsible disclosure in 2018 (Appendix L in supplemental materials), several warnings have been included, so developers using the OpenURL method are now aware of its power and are instructed how to utilize it safely [63, 64].
-Later in 2019, Unity's security team published a security warning for developers about the issue we reported [62].
-"However, if the game developer does not properly sanitize what is passed into Application.OpenURL, their player could be at risk. [...] the victim's machine will immediately run the application at that link, potentially allowing an attacker to take control of the victim's system." ([62])
+The Bigscreen company accepted all recommendations we provided in the responsible disclosure and implemented appropriate security measures so that the described attacks may be mitigated (Shankar, 2019).
+Furthermore, the Unity Technologies company addressed their issue by updating documentation of the dangerous method, as we suggested.
+After our responsible disclosure in 2018, several warnings have been included, so developers using the OpenURL method are now aware of its power and are instructed how to utilize it safely (Unity Technologies, 2019a,b).
+Later in 2019, Unity's security team published a security warning for developers about the issue we reported (Caldwell, 2019).
+"However, if the game developer does not properly sanitize what is passed into Application.OpenURL, their player could be at risk. [...] the victim's machine will immediately run the application at that link, potentially allowing an attacker to take control of the victim's system" (Caldwell, 2019).